MarcoYLyu/MATH156-Finalproject/src/docs/workflow.md

    1. **Training**: the data we use to train the model.
    2. **Cross Validation**: the data we use to determine the number of neighbors we use in the model (Choose the **k** to minimize the root mean square error)
    3. **Test**: the data we use to test the model.

+3. Artificial Neural Network: We set the activation function to be ReLu and epoch **50**.

 ## Plotting